 Jamie’s 8 Reasons to Run the PR 8K Road Race

-- To be part of a community event
+- To take part in a community event

 - To get some exercise

-- There are over $1500 worth of really awesome door prizes! (local too)
+- There are really awesome door prizes! (local too)

-- Get out of your comfort zone, it’s good for us!
+- Get out of your comfort zone, it’s good for us all!
 Do something different

-If you have any questions that this post isn’t answering, contact me!
-Hope to see you on Sunday!
+If you have any questions that this post isn’t answering, contact me and I’ll find answers for you.
+Hope to see you there!
 If you know anyone who may benefit from reading this, please share!
-And one more time, here is the registration form 🙂
+And one more time, here’s the event link!